• Skip to primary navigation

 What is shelf-stable gnocchi?

-Shelf-stable gnocchi is vacuumed sealed dry gnocchi generally found on the top shelf of the pasta section of the grocery store.
+Shelf-stable gnocchi is vacuumed and sealed dry gnocchi generally found on the top shelf of the pasta section of the grocery store.

 Individual serving of sheet pan gnocchi served with grilled sour dough bread